espressif/esp-at/docs/en/AT_Command_Set/user_at_commands.rst

 -  :ref:`AT+USERRAM <cmd-USERRAM>`: Operate user's free RAM.
 -  :ref:`AT+USEROTA <cmd-USEROTA>`: Upgrade the firmware according to the specified URL.
+-  :ref:`AT+USERDOCS <cmd-USERDOCS>`: Query the ESP-AT user guide for current firmware.

 .. _cmd-USERRAM: